ZheFrench/RNASEQ/README.md

 You need to use this on each sample/replicate.

 You have to manually grap each *read count per Gene* column to make only file.
+Sort each file by geneName column before joining.
 Depending on your library type , you should pick first or second column.
 Select the output according to the strandedness of your data.
 Here kit used for library preparation is of type directional first strand that means R2 is always forward.